-Work from the Shoplifter’s volume has been performed in the “Selected Shorts” series on National Public Radio and reprinted in Houghton Mifflin’s Images of Women in Literature, as well as the Green Writers Press anthology, Contemporary Vermont Fiction.
-Ellen’s current project is a linked collection about mothers and adolescent daughters in crisis.
+Ellen is currently busy completing a linked collection of stories about mothers and daughters in crisis around drug addiction, intervention, and recovery, titled The Light in You.
 (To hear an excerpt from the story “Talk,” click on the audio file on this page.)
-Work from the cycle has appeared in The Iowa Review, The Antioch Review, North American Review, upstreet, and Brain, Child; received three Pushcart Prize nominations; and earned a Creation Grant from the Vermont Arts Council.
-Ellen’s fiction, plus her criticism and literary interviews, has also appeared in The Missouri Review, Mississippi Review, Epoch, The Southern Review, New England Review, and The Village Voice.
+Work from the cycle has appeared in The Iowa Review, The Antioch Review, North American Review, upstreet, and Brain, Child: The Magazine for Thinking Mothers; received three Pushcart Prize nominations; and earned a 2017 Creation Grant from the Vermont Arts Council.
+Ellen’s fiction, criticism, and literary interviews have also appeared in The Missouri Review, Mississippi Review, Epoch, The Southern Review, New England Review, and The Village Voice, among other places.
 Her essays on fictional craft have been featured in The Writer’s Chronicle and in craft anthologies including Words Overflown by Stars (edited by David Jauss).

-A long-time member of the MFA in Writing faculty, she also teaches in and directs VCFA’s annual Postgraduate Writers’ Conference.
+A long-time member of the MFA in Writing faculty, she also teaches in and directs VCFA’s annual Postgraduate Writers’ Conference, which turned 25 in the year 2020.
 Ellen is a graduate of Yale College and received her MFA in the Vermont College program.
-A native of New York City and its near suburbs, she has lived in Vermont for more than three decades.
+A native of New York City and its near suburbs, she thrives as a transplant to a hilltop in East Montpelier, VT.

 BA - Literature | Yale